We teach and coach enterprising families to strengthen their relationships and sustain their economic performance.

 Randel now lives in Singapore.
 When he’s not teaching, he tries to connect with his three adult daughters, who live and work in New York, Minneapolis and Muscat, Oman (respectively), at their family cottage in California.

 Keng-Fun advises business families and companies in Asia, Europe, the U.S., and the Middle East on communication and planning.
-She is Adjunct Professor in Family Business at INSEAD, Co-Academic Director of the YPO INSEAD Global Family Enterprise Program and the program director for the Financial Times' first Family Business Forum at INSEAD Asia Campus.
+She is Lecturer of Family Business at INSEAD, Co-Academic Director of the YPO INSEAD Global Family Enterprise Program and the program director for the Financial Times' first Family Business Forum at INSEAD Asia Campus.
 She has written about family business for publications that include the Singapore’s Business Times, the South China Morning Post in Hong Kong, and is co-author of A Family Business on the Moon: 24 activities to plan your family and business future (2018).